Bridgeville, New Jersey

 Bridgeville is an unincorporated community and census-designated place (CDP) located within White Township, in Warren County, in the U.S. state of New Jersey, that was created as part of the 2010 United States census.
-As of the 2010 Census, the CDP's population was 106.
+As of the 2020 census, Bridgeville had a population of 229.

 Geography

-According to the United States Census Bureau, the CDP had a total area of 0.191 square miles (0.495 km^{2}),all of which was land.
+According to the United States Census Bureau, the CDP had a total area of 0.191 square miles (0.495 km^{2}), all of which was land.

 Demographics

+Bridgeville first appeared as a census designated place in the 2010 U.S. census.